Correct Ventilation & Energy Efficiency

 Save energy, reduce heating costs, decrease environmental impact and increase indoor comfort by simply opening your windows for a few minutes twice a day.
 Tilt & turn windows make it easy to ventilate correctly.

-Paarhammer windows & doors are double or triple glazed for the highest energy efficiency, and all finishes are low VOC (Volatile Organic Compound).
-Double or triple glazing, together with a double layer of seals and multi-point locking, ensure energy savings of up to 84%, and sound protection of up to 45dB - that is some 80-90% over conventional sliding doors.
-Made in sustainable manufacturing facilities with light, water, and waste management systems.
+Paarhammer windows & doors are double or triple glazed for the highest energy efficiency, and all timber finishes are low VOC (Volatile Organic Compound).
+Deeply committed to a sustainable future, Paarhammer only uses AFS and PEFC timbers and we have been FSC® (Forest Stewardship Council®) Chain-of-Custody certified since 2008.
+Our products are made in sustainable manufacturing facilities powered by the sun, with light, water, and waste management systems in use.